-We may choose to repay or prepay certain borrowings availed by us, other than those identified in the table above, which may include additional borrowings we may avail after the filing of this Red Herring Prospectus.
+We may choose to repay or prepay certain borrowings availed by us, other than those identified in the table above, which may include additional borrowings we may avail after the filing of this Draft Red Herring Prospectus.
 Given the nature of these borrowings and the terms of repayment/ pre-payment, the aggregate outstanding borrowing amounts may vary from time to time.
+In light of the above, at the time of filing the Red Herring Prospectus, the table above shall be suitably updated to reflect the revised amounts or loans as the case may be which have been availed by us.
 In the event our Board deems appropriate, the amount allocated for estimated schedule of deployment of Net Proceeds in a particular fiscal may be repaid/ pre-paid in part or full by our Company in the subsequent fiscal.
-The selection of borrowings attached to the borrowings restricting our ability to prepay the borrowings and time taken to fulfil such requirements, (ii) levy of any prepayment penalties and the quantum thereof, and (iii) other commercial considerations including, among others, the interest rate on the loan facility, the amount of the loan outstanding and the remaining tenor of the loan.
+The selection of borrowings proposed to be repaid/ pre-paid by us shall be based on various factors including (i) any conditions attached to the borrowings restricting our ability to prepay the borrowings and time taken to fulfil such requirements, (ii) levy of any prepayment penalties and the quantum thereof, and (iii) other commercial considerations including, among others, the interest rate on the loan facility, the amount of the loan outstanding and the remaining tenor of the loan.